hasura/react-apollo-todo/react-apollo/tutorial/app/online-users/Subscription.md

 Update the imports from constants to also include `REALTIME_GRAPHQL_URL`.

 ```
-import { GRAPHQL_URL, REALTIME_GRAPHQL_URL } from "./constants";
+import { GRAPHQL_URL, REALTIME_GRAPHQL_URL } from "./utils/constants";
 ```

 Let's create the new WebSocket link to connect ApolloClient with our GraphQL Subscription server.
+Just below the `httpLink` code, place the following code snippet.

 ```